Global19-atlassian-net/iODKbook2/AlgLin/source/determinants_practical-calculation.rst

    sage: det_A  = A.determinant()

-   # Shorthand notation for transposition and determinant:
+   # Shorthand notation for a determinant of a transposed matrix:
    sage: det_At = A.T.det()

    sage: print "det A =", det_A; det_A==det_At